 In an ideal situation, you won’t need to access your IRA money until you hit the minimum age of 59 ½.
 With that said, if you find yourself in a tough spot financially, you can access your money with a 10% penalty for early withdrawal, plus other federal and state taxes that are due.

 Aspiration has no overdraft fees, which means that if you try to make a purchase and don’t have enough money in your account, they will decline the transaction rather than charge any extra charges.
-Aspiration encourages its customers to regularly check their balances on the mobile app or online to avoid any fund availability issues.
+Aspiration encourages customers to regularly check their balances on the mobile app or online to avoid fund availability issues.

-This differs from some other banks where they may charge an NSF fee of anywhere between $35-$100 per overdraft transaction depending on how much money was involved in the first place.
+This differs from some other banks where they may charge an NSF fee of anywhere between $35-$100 per overdraft transaction, depending on how much money was involved in the first place.
 Like what you are hearing?
 Read our full Aspiration Review.

 See Related: Best Chime Bank Alternatives